Machine learning classification of non-Markovian noise disturbing quantum dynamics: Introduction

 Several techniques, at both the theoretical and experimental side, have been developed for the inference of the unknown noise distribution and to detect, if present, non-zero time-correlations among adjacent samples (over time) of the noise process \cite{Paz-SilvaPRL2014,BallPRA2016,NorrisPRL2016,FreyNatComm2017,MuellerSciRep2018,HernandezPRB2018,SungNatComm2019,DoNJP2019,KrzywdaNJP2019,niu2019learning,MuellerPLA2020,YoussryArXiv}.
-However, most of them suffer of the need to control the quantum system, by generating multiple control sequences (e.g., dynamical decoupling ones \cite{AlvarezPRL2011,YugePRL2011,PoggialiPRX2018}) each of them being sensitive to a different component of the noise spectrum \cite{CywinskiPRA2014,DallaPozzaIJQI2019}.
+However, most of them suffer of the need to control the quantum system, by generating multiple control sequences (e.g., dynamical decoupling ones \cite{AlvarezPRL2011,YugePRL2011,PoggialiPRX2018}), each of them being sensitive to a different component of the noise spectrum \cite{CywinskiPRA2014,DallaPozzaIJQI2019}.
 In this regard, in Ref.\,\cite{HarperNatPhys2020} a diagnostic protocol for the detection of correlations among arbitrary sets of qubits have been tested on a 14-qubit superconducting quantum architecture, by discovering the persistent presence of long-range two-qubit correlations.
-Moreover, \ac{ml} models have been also adopted to study non-Markovian open quantum dynamics \cite{luchnikov2020machine,fanchini2020estimating,wise2021using}.
-In particular, in Ref.\,\cite{wise2021using} a deep neural network approach is adopted to perform (at the theoretical level) noise regression of qubits immersed in their environment that entails different stationary, Gaussian noise spectra.
-In \cite{wise2021using}, deep neural networks are trained with time-dependent coherence decay curves used as input data.
+Moreover, \ac{ml}-models have been also adopted to study non-Markovian open quantum dynamics \cite{luchnikov2020machine,fanchini2020estimating,wise2021using}.
+In particular, in \cite{luchnikov2020machine} a method is developed to learn the effective Markovian embedding of a non-Markovian process.
+The embedding is learned by maximising the likelihood function built over successively observed measurements of the quantum dynamics.
+The assumption in \cite{luchnikov2020machine} is that the underlying time-evolution of the system is non-Markovian and the focus of the work is the training of the Markovian embedding.
+Thus, it is not directly addressed the issue of discriminating the presence of noise sources affecting the dynamics, nor if the noise samples over time are time-correlated.
+Instead, in \cite{fanchini2020estimating} a \ac{svm} model is trained to predict the degree of non-Markovianity in open quantum systems.
+An open quantum system approach is thus employed, but without providing emphasis on quantum dynamics perturbed by a stochastic process of noise, nor on the use of more complex \ac{ml}-models as neural networks and \ac{rnn}.
+In Ref.\,\cite{wise2021using} a deep neural network approach is adopted to perform (at the theoretical level) noise regression of qubits immersed in their environment that entails different stationary, Gaussian noise spectra.
+In \cite{wise2021using}, deep neural networks are trained with time-dependent coherence decay (echo) curves used as input data.